Academic Catalog

 AVN 401.
 Airline Management.
 (3 Credits)

-A. Prerequisite: AVN 250 or AVN 350 and junior standing (at least 60 hours).
+A. Prerequisite: AVN 250 and junior standing (at least 60 hours).
 Acquaint student with the development, administrative and operational factors peculiar to FAR Part 121 Airline Operations.
 Emphasis is placed on proper market analysis, financial matters, the company plan, aircraft selection, aircraft acquisition, route structure, timetable and pertinent regulatory requirements.

 AVN 402.
 Corporate and Business Aviation.
 (3 Credits)

-A. Prerequisite AVN 250 or 350 and junior standing (at least 60 hours).
+A. Prerequisite AVN 250 and junior standing (at least 60 hours).
 The study of the operation of a corporate flight department.
 Course includes the value of management mobility, aircraft and equipment evaluation, maintenance, flight operations, administration and fiscal considerations.

 AVN 410.
 Air Traffic Control.
 (3 Credits)

 I, II.
-Prerequisite AVN 250 or 350 and junior standing (at least 60 hours).
+Prerequisite AVN 250 and junior standing (at least 60 hours).
 A study of the national air traffic control system with emphasis on basic air traffic control procedures; the role of centers, approach control, towers, and flight service centers; communications; navigation procedures, radar operations, facilities.

 AVN 412.
 Counter UAS Operations.
 (3 Credits)